 “A lady’s happiness”

-The house opposite the Dormition Cathedral, according to the list of architectural monuments in Kharkiv, was built by the architect Stepan Chernyshev in 1824 (according to one version, Chernyshevskaya Street is named after him).
-The Tambovtsev merchant family commissioned the construction.
+The house opposite the Dormition Cathedral, according to the list of architectural landmarks in Kharkiv, was built by the architect Stepan Chernyshev in 1824 (according to one version, Chernyshevskaya Street is named after him).

 Photo: Ivan Ponomarenko, 2016